mbiokyle29/remapper/README.md

 # remapper
-Remap fastq read headers to their respective reads
+An unoffical program to selectively pick out One Codex results and pull out the FASTQ reads they represent